radixdlt/official-examples/step-by-step/19-candy-store-tests/README.md

 We can have multiple test files for a Scrypto package by placing them in the `tests/` directory.
-We've done this with the separate modules of our package which are each have their own test files, `tests/candy_store.rs` and `tests/gumball_machine.rs`.
+We've done this with the separate modules of our package which each have their own test files, `tests/candy_store.rs` and `tests/gumball_machine.rs`.

 To import the modules into their test files we need to add the `pub` keyword to